“Boys aren’t supposed to cry.”

 Generally, when people think and talk about gender stereotypes, it’s about girls.
 However, boys face restrictive gender stereotypes issues as well.
 Laurel Wider has been a psychotherapist in private practice for over 12 years, with specialties in gender, relationships and identity formation, and she has witnessed many boys and men struggle to achieve impossible ideas of masculinity.

-“Culturally, boys are raised to be tough and self-reliant, but when they internalize feelings outside of this belief, I have seen it lead to isolation, depression and sometimes aggression,” says Laurel.
+“Culturally, boys are raised to be tough and self-reliant, and I have seen this lead to isolation, depression and sometimes aggression,” says Laurel.
 “Even though I was aware of these harsh social expectations, I was floored when my own son began experiencing them.”

-Laurel’s expertise as a psychotherapist and mother led her to the realization that gender equality needs to be something children experience early on, and that perhaps a way to reach young children and their parents was through toys, because children learn through play.
+Laurel’s expertise as a psychotherapist and mother led her to the realization that gender stereotypes impact children early on, and that perhaps a way to reach young children and their parents was through toys, because children learn through play.
 However, when she began looking around, she saw a huge gap in the toy market.
 She observed that the only toys to encourage friendship and empathy were marketed solely to girls.
 A message was clearly being sent to many boys, and their parents, that this type of play is not for them.
-It was easy to connect the dots from no toys that valued friendship and feelings to “boys aren’t supposed to cry.”

 Laurel’s “light bulb” moment then came to her: “I wondered…could a toy help boys learn to embrace emotions?
 I sought a common denominator that already resonated with many boys, and came to the realization that blending the adventure of an action figure with the emotional connection of a favorite stuffed animal would resonate with boys and promote social and emotional learning!”
 Using her passion and determination, Laurel launched a start-up, and Wonder Crew—dolls (yes, dolls!) for boys—was born!

 She had a brilliant idea, but how did she make it a reality?
-Laurel had no business background aside from running a private practice.
-So, while working full time as a therapist and parent, she entered into a business program in efforts to launch Wonder Crew with the most knowledge possible!
-Ultimately, Laurel walked away with a solid business model, an understanding of how to move forward, an amazing community that she’s called on countless times for help, and a large business grant that she won through the program.
+While working full time as a therapist and parent, she entered into a business program in efforts to launch Wonder Crew.
 Launching on Kickstarter, she powered through the many challenges of manufacturing, distribution, customer service and more…and she came through it with glowing feedback from family, friends, customers, media, and even the White House!

 The whole process has been very gratifying for Laurel.
 She’s always been drawn to gender equality, even back as a child when her favorite toy was She-Ra, Princess of Power, because she was a strong woman who could fight right alongside her brother’s He-Man!
 And now, to see her creation Wonder Crew being children’s treasured toys, is a phenomenal feeling.
 She remembers, “Soon after the first big shipment of Wonder Crew, I received so many emails from parents thanking me for creating this new play experience for their sons.
 Parents have expressed how excited they are to see their sons connecting, taking care of, and bonding with their Wonder Crew buddies.
 It’s been awesome!”